zivmax/cs132-elevator/README.md

 - A `Engine` class,
   - Move the elevators floor by floor according to their states, in every update loop.
 - A `World` class,
+  - Simluate the world.
-  - Manage all other instances update.
+  - Manage all instances's update.